 Impact on consumer health: more omega-3, more CLAs.
 No antibiotics.
 No hormones.
 No synthetic pesticides.
 (We use some organic bio-pesticides on our veggies.)

 Most people who taste our Berkshire pork, say that they never knew what pork was supposed to taste like!
-Tender, juicy and marbled.
+Tender, juicy and marbled, lower pH, finer muscle fibers, excellent fat.
 Raised sustainably from birth to plate.

 If you want to taste something rare and exquisite try our Mangalitsa pork.
-Super marbling and 40% fat.
+Superb marbling and up to 40% fat.
 Raised sustainably from birth to plate.

-If you want cheap pork raised on pasture, this is the pork for you.
-Half or whole pig only.
-Coming soon!
+If you want the cheapest happy lean pork raised on pasture, this is the pork for you.

 Finishing beef without grain is really hard (especially in winter) because hay contains little energie for growth.
 We manage somewhat by recycling tonnes of recycled vegetable cuttings, but at a cost.